 The key barriers to the uptake of more advanced technologies, like robotics, autonomous vehicles, and 3D printing, are the high upfront costs and a long return on investment timeline.
 As costs decrease and the benefits become increasingly evident, construction companies will implement more robots across the ecosystem.

 Discover the leading robotics companies in the construction industry

 Using its experience in the sector, World Construction Network has listed some of the leading companies providing products and services related to robotics.

 The information provided in the download document is drafted for construction industry executives and technology leaders involved in robotics solutions.

 The download contains detailed information on suppliers and their product offerings, alongside contact details to aid purchase or hiring decisions.

-Amongst the leading vendors of robotics in the construction industry are Construction of Buildings on Demand (COBOD), Construction Robotics, Brokk, Kespry, Aeryon Labs, Skycatch, FBR, Built Robotics, Scaled Robotics, and Shimizu.
+Amongst the leading vendors of robotics and construction robotics companies in the construction industry are Construction of Buildings on Demand (COBOD), Construction Robotics, Brokk, Kespry, Aeryon Labs, Skycatch, FBR, Built Robotics, Scaled Robotics, and Shimizu.